School Committee - February 08, 2024

 All right.

-Can you tell us how much, like at what number could we assume that we wouldn't have to do that?
+Can you tell us how much, like, at what number could we assume that we wouldn't have to do that?
+Is it the full number, or is there a number?

 I know when you had the 2.84 up, you'd said at that number.

-So I was just curious what we'd have to be looking at.
+So, I was just curious what we'd have to be looking at.

-you know, six or something instead of 699, you know, we might be able to, you know, kind of not touch instructional staff significantly.
+you know, we might be able to, you know, kind of not touch instructional staff significantly.

 So moved.